 Money and Death: for many, these subjects are two of the least favorite topics to talk about.
-The truth of the matter though is that we will all have to deal with financing a funeral at some point.
+The truth of the matter is that we will all have to deal with financing a funeral at some point.
 The question is how much we’re going to pay and how stressful it will be.
 Last week we discussed the benefits of taking action now to preplan and prepay for you or your loved one’s funeral.
-This week, we’ll go over the options available to you and your family so you can make the most informed decision.
+This week, we’ll go over the options available so you can make the most informed decision.

 Your Options For Financing a Funeral

 While this is technically an option, it obviously is not the most prudent.
 Leaving the planning and payment to your family and loved ones is a burden that should be avoided.
 If you have reservations about the benefits of planning ahead, make sure to read our article Financing Your Own Funeral: The Benefits.